AlexanderWillner/easy_rust/README.md

 - Tools: Rustfmt will format your code nicely.
 - Tools: Clippy will give you extra information about how to make your code better.
 - Config: here you can change your theme to dark mode so you can work at night, and many other configurations.
 - Note: Snippets that can't be compiled contain the character "🚧".
+This is either because the code demonstrates a specific error or because it is an incomplete code snippet.

 If you want to install Rust, go here [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) and follow the instructions.
 Usually you will use `rustup` to install and update Rust.